nguernse/helpers/scripts/README.md

 npm run tests
 ```

-# Run a Single Text
+# Run a Single Test

 > ℹ️ Double-check you are in the `scripts` directory.